 Until 2016, Liberation Day was a holiday in Seychelles.
 It commemorated the June 5, 1977 coup by France-Albert René against the government of the time and its president James Mancham.
 This day is still the occasion for various celebrations.June 18: Constitution Day (national)

 Constitution Day celebrates the reconciliation between those who lost power during the June 5, 1977 coup and those who took it, namely France-Albert René and his socialist supporters.
 Creation of the 1993 Constitution following public referendum is also being celebrated.
-A ceremony takes place in the Roche-Caïman stadium of Port-Victoria.
+A ceremony takes place in Victoria's Linité stadium.
 Various shows and a large firework display are also organised in the capital.June 29: National Day (local)

 Locals commemorate their independence from the United Kingdom in 1976.
 The archipelago became an independent state, part of the Commonwealth.
 Various parades and celebrations take place in Victoria, on Mahé Island.November 1: All Saints' Eve (national)